Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 I normally answer that question by saying, “You have no idea,” but something tells me you do have a good idea of how terrible it is to be treated like a liar and a hypochondriac.

 Yes!
 In 2007, I found this young doctor at the neighborhood free clinic.
 She was ready to listen to me and willing to figure things out.
-She diagnosed me with fibromyalgia after a couple months of observation.
-She put me on anti-inflammatory medications and life was bright again!
+She diagnosed me with fibromyalgia after a couple of months of observation.
+She put me on anti-inflammatory medications, and life was bright again!

-Did ever think it was fibromyalgia before she told you about it?
+Did you ever think it was fibromyalgia before she told you about it?
 Who initiated the diagnosis?

-I had done a little bit of research, but I couldn’t find anything on my own that actually fit my symptoms.
+I had done some research, but I couldn’t find anything on my own that actually fit my symptoms.
 I was at a loss.
 Ten years ago, there were not nearly as many sources of information on fibromyalgia as there are today.

 How did your loved ones react when you told them you had fibromyalgia?

-One day I remember having lunch with a coworker with whom I got along well.
-In the conversation, I tell her that I had been diagnosed with fibromyalgia.
+One day, I remember having lunch with a coworker with whom I got along well.
+In the conversation, I told her that I had been diagnosed with fibromyalgia.

-She looked at me for a moment, and then asked me, “You’re kidding, right?
+She looked at me momentarily and then asked, “You’re kidding, right?
 You know it’s not a real thing, right?”
 I was baffled and hurt.
 I just didn’t know how to respond, so I laughed and said something along the lines of, “Yeah, I know.
 That doctor doesn’t know what she’s talking about.”

 I felt so vulnerable that day.
 I had opened up to someone I trusted because I was tired of carrying the burden alone, and the reaction I got was to be ridiculed.